typicode/json-server/README.md

 { "id": 1, "title": "json-server", "author": "typicode" }
 ```

-Also when doing requests, its good to know that
+Also when doing requests, it's good to know that:

 - If you make POST, PUT, PATCH or DELETE requests, changes will be automatically and safely saved to `db.json` using [lowdb](https://github.com/typicode/lowdb).
 - Your request body JSON should be object enclosed, just like the GET output. (for example `{"name": "Foobar"}`)
 - Id values are not mutable.
 Any `id` value in the body of your PUT or PATCH request wil be ignored.
 Only a value set in a POST request wil be respected, but only if not already taken.